ORNL/AdditiveFOAM/reference/solver-controls.md

 # Solver and Time Controls

-This section controls four parts of the solution procedure: nonlinear temperature–phase correction, temporal discretization, optional PIMPLE fluid-flow coupling, and adaptive time-step selection.
-The controls are divided between the `PIMPLE` and linear-solver dictionaries in `system/fvSolution`, the `ddtSchemes` dictionary in `system/fvSchemes`, and the time controls in `system/controlDict`.
+Solver settings control nonlinear temperature–phase correction, temporal discretization, PIMPLE fluid-flow coupling, and adaptive time stepping.
+They are distributed across `system/fvSolution`, `system/fvSchemes`, and `system/controlDict`.
 A thermal-only case uses `nOuterCorrectors 0`; a coupled melt-pool-flow case uses a positive outer-corrector count.

 ## Thermodynamic coupling

-These controls determine how many temperature–solid-fraction corrections are performed within each CFD time step.
-Keep `nThermoCorrectors` large enough for the reported maximum solid-fraction update to fall below `thermoTolerance`; the solver log reports that update for every correction. `Tmax` limits the temperature accepted by the implicit solve, while `explicitSolve` permits forward Euler only when the instantaneous diffusion criterion is below one.
+`nThermoCorrectors` and `thermoTolerance` control the temperature–solid-fraction corrections within each CFD time step.
+Set `nThermoCorrectors` high enough for the reported maximum solid-fraction update to fall below `thermoTolerance`; the solver reports that update for every correction. `Tmax` limits the temperature accepted by the implicit solve, while `explicitSolve` permits forward Euler only when the instantaneous diffusion criterion is below one.

 AdditiveFOAM reads these entries from the `PIMPLE` dictionary in `system/fvSolution`: